CZ-NIC/mininterface/docs/Interfaces.md

 $ mininterface web ./program.py --port 9997
 ```

-But still, you have the possibility to invoke the web by preference in the `run` or `get_interface` method, direct invocation through importing `WebInterface` from `mininterface.interfaces`, or through the environment variable.
+Still, you can request the web interface by preference in the `run` or `get_interface` method, invoke it directly by importing `WebInterface` from `mininterface.interfaces`, or use the environment variable.

 ```bash
 $ MININTERFACE_INTERFACE=web ./program.py